The value of timing information in event-triggered control: Problem formulation

-\red{The controller computes the control input $u(t)$ based on this estimate.
-We assume the sensor can also compute $\hat{x}(t)$ for all time~$t$ (as long as the control law is injective, this can easily be accomplished by \emph{communication through the control input}~\cite{sahai2006necessity}: since the sensor has access to the state, it can deduce $u(t)$ using \eqref{syscon} and then obtain $\hat{x}(t)$).} The \emph{state estimation error} computed at the sensor is then
+The controller then computes the control input $u(t)$ based on this estimate.
+The sensor can compute the same estimate $\hat{x}(t)$ for the plant state at the controller via \emph{communication through the control input}~\cite{sahai2006necessity}.
+Namely, assuming that the input has been computed by the controller as $u(t)=\mu(\hat{x}(t))$, where $\mu$ an \textit{invertible} function known to both parties, the sensor can first compute $u(t)=(\dot{x}(t)-Ax(t))/B$ and then compute $\hat{x}(t)$ by inversion.